Buddy Buddy: Shooting

-Principal photography for Buddy Buddy began on February 4, 1981, and Wilder had problems with writing.
+Principal photography for Buddy Buddy began at MGM in Culver City on February 4, 1981.
+From the beginning, Wilder had problems with the script.
 "Wilder the writer let Wilder the director down," he stated.
 "We had to write too fast.
 The script was done in three months.
 We always took much longer, but the wheels were rolling, and we had to go forward."
 Two weeks into filming, the director realized, "It didn't work to have two comics together.
 I needed someone serious like Clint Eastwood as the hit man instead of a comedian like Matthau."

-Veber agreed saying Wilder "made the same mistake I made when I wrote the story as a play in Paris.
+Veber agreed, saying that Wilder "made the same mistake I made when I wrote the story as a play in Paris.
 It was not a great success because I did not make the killer tough enough.
 I changed that when I wrote the film.
 Lino Ventura played the part as a really hard killer.
 Billy Wilder cast Matthau in the part and that was a mistake.
 You cannot be frightened by him.
 He would have been better off with someone like Charles Bronson."

-Lemmon on set told a reporter that making the film was "a dream ...
+Lemmon said later that he told reporter that making the film was "a dream ...
 Not only do Walter and I know what each of us is going to do.
 We also had the advantage of three days of rehearsal, something Billy hasn't done before.
 This movie is like The Odd Couple, with much of it scenes between Walter and me."

-Lemmon later said he sensed a change in the director's approach to filmmaking.
+Lemmon also said that he sensed a change in the director's approach to filmmaking.
 "Billy seemed more tense.
 He seemed to be pushing harder, forcing it ...
 It was something I couldn't put my finger on exactly.
 He had always been open to suggestions I had for my part ... but this time, I didn't feel as welcome with my ideas, so I didn't say anything.
 Who am I to tell Billy Wilder what he should do?"

 Matthau was injured on a laundry chute while filming.
 Wilder said, "If you are an experienced director today, you are old-fashioned.
 If you don't know where to put the camera, you are a revolutionary nouvelle vague cinematic genius.
 The only things that seem to do well today are garbage.
 You pile up cars in a wreck.
 However, as those pictures are keeping the companies alive and permitting them to subsidize our pictures, I suppose I shouldn't complain.
 But I complain."

 Wilder added during filming, "This is my 53rd year in the industry and in that time I've seen a lot of ebb and flow - lately there's been an inordinate amount of ebb.
 But to paraphrase a line of Simon Wiesenthal's, 'A movie maker who does not believe in miracles is not a realist.'
 All I know is it's nice to be working."
-The film was a critical and commercial failure, and in later years Klaus Kinski denied being in it: "The best thing for me about Buddy Buddy was that not very many people saw it," Wilder said: "It hurts to strike out on your last picture."
-Anxious to bounce back from the unhappy experience, he and Diamond immediately went to work on what they hoped would be their next project.
+The film was a critical and commercial failure, and in later years Klaus Kinski even denied being in it.
+"The best thing for me about Buddy Buddy was that not very many people saw it," Wilder said: "It hurts to strike out on your last picture."

+Eager to bounce back from the unhappy experience, he and Diamond immediately went to work writing what they hoped would be their next project.
 "Iz and I had so many ideas, we'd work on one for four weeks, and then we'd start another.
 We'd been burned; we chose wrong with Buddy Buddy, and we didn't want to make another mistake.
 We'd had some failures, so our confidence wasn't as good."
+Although Wilder and Diamond had developed several ideas for another film, none of them came to fruition, leaving Buddy Buddy as their last collaboration and Wilder's final directorial effort.